pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 ## Bill of materials

+### Base parts
 1. 70X0 axial fan - 1 pc.
 I used the 7020 quiet model from an old 12-volt computer cooler, but you can use any other suitable 70x70mm size (for example, 7010, 7015 or 7030...) with any power supply voltage.
 If it is 24V, then it will be possible to power it from a printer's PSU.
 If you get one with a different voltage, then make a voltage stabilizer for it or take a separate power supply.
 It's a good idea to use any speed control for this fan.
 2. M5 EU#20 profile T-nuts - 2 pcs.
 For attach the duct to frame.
-3. M5 bolts - 2 pcs.
-Their total length should be 6-8mm out of contact surface + the distance of all used spacers.
-You may use a set of M5x10x1 washers for compensate extra length of bolts.
-In other words, the ledge of the bolt deeper into the frame should not exceed 5mm.

-4. Self-tapping screw OD 3mm - 4 pcs.
+3. Self-tapping screw OD 3mm - 4 pcs.
 For screwing of the fan to duct.
 Their total length should be 5-10mm + the thick of the fan.
-5. Self-tapping countersunk screw OD 3mm  - 2 pcs (Optional.
+4. Self-tapping countersunk screw OD 3mm  - 2 pcs (Optional.
 For mostly screwing thin, near the duct, 3 or 5mm spacer).
 Their total length should be 6-9mm + the distance of attahed spacer.
-6. Any suitable desired LED strip with a width of not more than 12mm, and a length of not more than 230mm, and a thickness of not more than 2.5mm.
+5. Any suitable desired LED strip with a width of not more than 12mm, and a length of not more than 230mm, and a thickness of not more than 2.5mm.
 (For the option with a light).
 A dimmer is also welcome.

+### Part for usual variant without rising
+6. M5 bolts - 2 pcs.
+Their total length should be 6-8mm out of contact surface + the distance of all used spacers.
+You may use a set of M5x10x1 washers for compensate extra length of their bolts.
+In other words, the ledge of the bolt deeper into the frame should not exceed 5mm.

+### Part for variant with rising
+6. M5 bolts - 2 pcs.
+Their total length should be 13-15mm out of contact surface + the distance of all used spacers before rising part.
+7. M5 hex nut - 2pcs.
+8. M5x10 bolts - 2 pcs.
+For attachin to frame.

 ![Assembling Rule](https://github.com/pi-squared-studio/SurfaceBreath_Cooling_System/blob/main/media/Assembling.jpg)